Law School Case Brief

 Tellabs, Inc. v.
 Makor Issues & Rights, Ltd. - 551 U.S. 308, 127 S. Ct.
 2499 (2007)

-A court must consider a securities fraud complaint under 15 U.S.C.S. § 78j(b) in its entirety, as well as other sources courts ordinarily examine when ruling on Fed.
+A court must consider a securities fraud complaint under 15 U.S.C.S. § 78j(b) in its entirety, courts ordinarily examine when ruling on Fed.
 R. Civ.
 P. 12(b)(6) motions to dismiss, in particular, documents incorporated into the complaint by reference, and matters of which a court may take judicial notice.
 The inquiry is whether all of the facts alleged, taken collectively, give rise to a strong inference of scienter, not whether any individual allegation, scrutinized in isolation, meets that standard.